bmwcarit/MoCOCrW/doc/examples/example_ecies.md

 # Change Default Parameters

 ## Symmetric Cipher

-The `mococrw::ECIESCtxBuilder` offers methods to modify the symmetric cipher that will be used for encryption.
+`mococrw::ECIESCtxBuilder` offers methods to modify the symmetric cipher used for encryption.
-The following code shows how to use these methods to change the symmetric cipher to AES-CBC with a key size of 128 bit:
+The following code shows how to use these methods to change the symmetric cipher to AES-CBC with a key size of 128-bit:

 ### Encryption